The Studio

 Revolution boasts one of the largest independent libraries of premium content, including 126 motion pictures, which have collectively earned more than $7.1 billion in box office receipts to date, as well as 240 television episodes.

-The company is led by CEO Scott Hemming, a seasoned entertainment executive who has been with Revolution for more than a decade.
-Revolution is owned by Los Angeles-based investment firm Content Partners, LLC and its affiliate, CP Enterprises, which purchased the company in January 2017 from funds managed by Fortress Investment Group, the latter of which, in turn, acquired the company in 2014.
+The company is led by CEO Scott Hemming, a seasoned entertainment executive whose tenure with Revolution spans more than two decades.
+Revolution is owned by Los Angeles-based Content Partners, LLC, which acquired the company in 2017.
 The company was originally founded by Joe Roth in 2000.

-The company’s first strategic acquisition came in October 2014, when Revolution purchased the Morgan Creek international film library, consisting of 64 film titles, including the box office hits Robin Hood: Prince of Thieves and the Ace Ventura and Major League franchises, all of which are available from Revolution for distribution in international territories.
-Other critically and commercially successful features in that library include The Last of the Mohicans, The Good Shepherd, True Romance and Young Guns II.
-In October 2015, Revolution purchased the Cold Spring Pictures motion picture library, including all eight films produced by the studio from 2007 to 2012.
-Titles in that library include the 2009 multiple-Oscar®-nominee and Golden Globe winner Up in the Air, starring George Clooney.
-And, in June 2016, the studio acquired from Dallas-based Tango films the worldwide rights to five titles produced by GK Films: the Academy Award®-winning film Hugo, The Tourist, Edge of Darkness, The Rum Diary and The Young Victoria.
+The company’s first strategic acquisition came in 2014, when Revolution purchased the Morgan Creek international film library, consisting of 64 film titles, including the box office hits Robin Hood: Prince of Thieves and the Ace Ventura and Major League franchises.
+Other critically and commercially successful features in this library include The Last of the Mohicans, The Good Shepherd, True Romance and Young Guns II.
+In 2015, Revolution purchased the Cold Spring Pictures motion picture library, including the multiple-Oscar®-nominee and Golden Globe winner Up in the Air, starring George Clooney.
+In 2016, the studio acquired five titles produced by GK Films: the Academy Award®-winning film Hugo, The Tourist, Edge of Darkness, The Rum Diary and The Young Victoria.

 Revolution Studios has produced 47 films, including Maid in Manhattan, Anger Management, Daddy Day Care, America’s Sweethearts, White Chicks, 13 Going on 30 and the Academy Award®-winning Black Hawk Down, which have collectively earned more than $4 billion in box office receipts.
-Additionally, Revolution has developed and produced multiple syndicated television series, including Are We There Yet? for TBS; Anger Management, starring Charlie Sheen, with Lionsgate for FX; and Drew Carey’s Improv-A-Ganza for GSN.
-In 2019, the studio garnered five Emmy nominations and won two for the live television musical Rent, which aired on FOX.
+Additionally, Revolution has developed and produced multiple syndicated television series, including Are We There Yet? for TBS; Anger Management, with Lionsgate, for FX; and Drew Carey’s Improv-A-Ganza for GSN.
+In 2019, the studio garnered five Emmy nominations and won two for the live television musical Rent.